-The challenge for many, especially men facing midlife, is searching for significance.
-The problem, however, tends to be with where we’re looking.
-When we look for significance in the wrong places, we can wrestle with feelings of disillusionment, emptiness and frustration at where our lives have taken us.
+The challenge for many facing midlife, is the search for significance.
+The problem, however, tends to be where we’re looking.
+When we look for significance in the wrong places, we can wrestle with feelings of disillusionment, emptiness and frustration with where our lives have taken us.
 The good news is, this “midlife crisis” doesn’t have to end in un-fulfillment and restlessness.
-Life’s halftime can be an opportunity for self-reflection and reorientation making life’s second half far better than the first.
-(Think about the New England Patriots miraculous comeback in the 2nd half of the 2017 Super Bowl)
+Life’s halftime can be an opportunity for self-reflection and reorientation, making life’s second half far better than the first.

 So what’s the key to discovering the meaning of life and ultimate significance?
 It’s a relationship with God.
 Whether you call yourself a Christian or not, take a moment to reflect on your priorities.
 Has career or money become the driving force behind your life?
 Maybe it’s the search for pleasure in the hopes of finding value and meaning.
 In the end, all of these pursuits will never truly satisfy.
 It’s only through a relationship with Christ that you will discover true joy, fulfillment and ultimate significance.

 If your priorities have gotten out of sync, ask God by His power to re-orient your priorities back to Him.
 Because the more you look to God for significance, the more you’ll discover just how significant life’s second half can be!